A2Amir/Extended-Kalman-Filter-for-Sensor-Fusion-Radar-and-Lidar/README.md

         •	you have a correlation Gaussian called prior (we know our locations is correlated to the velocity, much faster I move, the further is the location )
-        •	you got a new measurement about the location (measurement) but you know nothing about the velocity)
+        •	you got a new measurement about the location but you know nothing about the velocity

 By multiplying the measurement and prior Gaussians, you get a Gaussian (black line) that sits on the middle and has a good estimate what your velocity is and where your location is.
 <p align="center">